 You should have some sort of digital presence online, but you do not need to do a full website unless you wish to do so.
 If an employer does a Google search, you don't want your only hit to be photos on your social media of a wild night at the bar.
-Be judicious what is publicly viewable, and remember that anyone with a mutual friend may see what you post.
-There are also free options available like LinkedIn or webhosting at places like Wix and Wordpress, if you don't mind their branding.
-Do not plan for consistent wifi while at a job interview though (or the USITT review); have your materials downloaded.
+Be judicious about what is publicly viewable, and remember that anyone with a mutual friend may see what you post, especially in public social media platforms and groups.
+There are also free website options available like LinkedIn or webhosting at places like Wix and Wordpress, if you don't mind their branding.
+Do not plan for consistent wifi while at a job interview though (or the USITT review); have your materials downloaded, if sharing your site is important to you.